fschn90/gpe-parser/README.md

 ## Running the GPE parser

-Notes regarding the dictionaries provieded when initializing the gpeParser Object:
+Notes regarding the dictionaries provieded when initializing the gpeParser object:

 - keys need to keep the same name as blow
 - values need to be in line with the .env file